Anterior cruciate ligament (ACL) tear

 About 1 in 2 people who have had an ACL tear will develop arthritis within 10 to 15 years .
 Because ACL injuries are common in young people and athletes, this may mean that the onset of arthritis may occur early in life.

-How to prevent ACL tear?
+How to prevent anterior cruciate ligament tears?

 You can reduce your risk of tearing your ACL by strengthening your leg muscles and practicing balance.